 Cement Tile is gorgeous, usually colorful, and there are literally hundreds of patterns available.
 When you see a gorgeous, colorful patterned tile floor in amazing images of rooms, it is most likely cement tile.
 The biggest downside of cement tile?
 It is porous.
 What does that mean?
 It absorbs everything and needs regular maintenance.
 Cement tile floors need to be sealed regularly, and even with a sealant, they can still stain.
 A few other downsides…they are temperamental and can crack fairly easily if you drop something on them AND the pattern is only on the surface, which means that in more highly trafficked areas, a wear pattern will develop on the floor.
 Keep in mind though that the worn look of the tile often increases it’s beauty.
 I guarantee that no one walking through Medieval Village has ever thought “Wow, that worn tile is unsightly!”
 Usually, it is the wear and tear that gives a patterned tile floor its charm.
 Just make sure that is the look you are ok with in your home, should it happen there.
 We used gorgeous cement tile in this bathroom and the clients could not be happier with it!
 This is a very similar tile to the one we used.

-If you are considering patterned tiles in your home, here are 7 Amazing Patterned Tile Bathroom Floors to inspire you…
+If you are considering patterned tiles in your home, here are some Amazing Patterned Tile Bathroom Floors to inspire you…

 PORCELAIN TILE BATHROOM FLOORS